rroarings/dreambot_scripts/README.md

 * If you are **MAKING DYES**, please start with Coins in your inventory, start in Draynor
 * If you are **COLLECTING INGREDIENTS**, please start with an empty inventory, script can walk to Falador Park (easier and better if starting in Falador)

+## PF Enchanter v 1.0

+Enchants all varities of jewellery within the game.
+Start at a bank location with supplies in the bank and Cosmic runes in the inventory.

+Features:

+* Enchants jewellery